 The Molecular Diagnostic Laboratory participates in many interlaboratory comparison programs of the College of American Pathologists (CAP) and the European Molecular Genetics Quality Network (EMQN).
 It also carries out the evaluation of its training and professional development programs and ensures personnel takes part in continuing education and skills.

 The laboratory is headed by a Clinical Biochemist certified by the Ordre des chimistes du Québec and by the Canadian Academy of Clinical Biochemistry.
-The members of the team include, among others, a second Clinical Biochemist also certified by the Ordre des chimistes du Québec, three biochemists (M.Sc.
-Biochemistry) members of the Ordre des chimistes du Québec, a specialist in biological and physical sciences (M.Sc.), two bioinformaticians (M.Sc. bioinformatics), a quality assurance technician, a quality assurance specialist (M.Sc.
-Biological science), an administrative assistant and four medical technologists members of the Ordre professionnel des technologistes médicaux du Québec.
+The members of the team include, among others, a second Clinical Biochemist also certified by the Ordre des chimistes du Québec, four biochemists (M.Sc.
+Biochemistry) members of the Ordre des chimistes du Québec, two bioinformaticians (M.Sc. bioinformatics), a quality assurance technician, a quality assurance specialist (M.Sc.
+Biological science), an administrative technician and five medical technologists members of the Ordre professionnel des technologistes médicaux du Québec.

 As per our internal policies, any request for molecular analysis must be supervised by a health professional specializing in Cardiovascular Genetics and/or Medical Genetics.
 Please refer patients to the Cardiovascular Genetics Clinic of the Montreal Heart Institute or another Cardiogenetics Clinic/Genetics Clinic in order to benefit from a complete genetic evaluation.